DANCING PANDAS

 Founded in 2007 by Patricia Leschaeve, a French animal welfare activist, the sanctuary has transformed the lives of countless primates, providing them with a safe and nurturing environment where they can thrive.

 Patricia’s passion for chimpanzee conservation ignited on a fateful trip to Cameroon, where she encountered a heart-wrenching sight: a chimpanzee, later named Papaye, chained and confined in a village.
-Moved by Papaye’s plight, Patricia vowed to make a difference in the lives of chimpanzees in need.
+Moved by Papaye’s plight, Patricia vowed to make a difference in the lives of chimpanzees in need and created this Chimpanzee Sanctuary Cameroon.

 With unwavering determination, Patricia established Papaye-France, partnering with a dedicated team of local Cameroonian conservationists and securing funding from France.
 Together, they acquired protected land and a few islands, along the Sanaga River.